stevestar888/steven.github.io/learning.md

 * Computer Systems
 * Operating Systems
 * Artificial Intelligence
-* Optimization and Uncertainty*
+* Optimization and Uncertainty (MDPs and Bayes Nets)
-*MDPs and Bayes Nets

 ### Non-CS STEM
-* How to Read a Million Books‡
+* How to Read a Million Books (Digital and Computational Studies)
-* AI in the World‡
+* AI in the World (Digital and Computational Studies)
 * Intro Physics
 * Integral Calculus
 * Multivariate Calculus
-‡Digital and Computational Studies department

 ### Just for fun
 * Chinese language